wcerfgba/jpreston.xyz/terrible-sultana-jokes.md

 What fruit likes to frolic in the ocean? \
 Sealtana

+What is the most despondent fruit? \
+Sightana

-What is the best fruit for research? \
+What fruit has the best vision? \
-Scitana
+Sightana

 What is the boniest fruit? \
 Skulltana